Breadcrumbs

-In some applications this is not possible therefore Breeze can cache both a white and dark reference and re-use them to be used for multiple recordings.
+In Breeze, the default setting is to always take a new white and dark reference before a new measurement is recorded.
+In some applications, this is not possible therefore Breeze can cache both a white and dark reference and re-use them for multiple recordings.

 How to use stored references